josiahsrc/mvp_core/README.md

 Since the coupling between the views and the presenters is strictly through interfaces, it's easy to create a `MockView` to test the presenter.
-See the `examples` directory of this package's repository for examples of how to do this.
+See the `example` directory of this package's repository for and example of how to do this.

 To test the widgets, you can simply perform the same `widget-tests` that you would perform in any other application.